Cardiac surgery: 20th century

-Types of cardiac surgery
+Types

 Open-heart surgery

 Open-heart surgery is any kind of surgery in which a surgeon makes a large incision (cut) in the chest to open the rib cage and operate on the heart.
 "Open" refers to the chest, not the heart.
 Depending on the type of surgery, the surgeon also may open the heart.

 Dr. Wilfred G. Bigelow of the University of Toronto found that procedures involving opening the patient's heart could be performed better in a bloodless and motionless environment.
 Therefore, during such surgery, the heart is temporarily stopped, and the patient is placed on cardiopulmonary bypass, meaning a machine pumps their blood and oxygen.
 Because the machine cannot function the same way as the heart, surgeons try to minimize the time a patient spends on it.

 Cardiopulmonary bypass was developed after surgeons realized the limitations of hypothermia in cardiac surgery: Complex intracardiac repairs take time, and the patient needs blood flow to the body (particularly to the brain), as well as heart and lung function.
 In July 1952, Forest Dodrill was the first to use a mechanical pump in a human to bypass the left side of the heart whilst allowing the patient's lungs to oxygenate the blood, in order to operate on the mitral valve.
 In 1953, Dr. John Heysham Gibbon of Jefferson Medical School in Philadelphia reported the first successful use of extracorporeal circulation by means of an oxygenator, but he abandoned the method after subsequent failures.
 In 1954, Dr. Lillehei performed a series of successful operations with the controlled cross-circulation technique, in which the patient's mother or father was used as a "heart-lung machine".
 Dr. John W. Kirklin at the Mayo Clinic was the first to use a Gibbon-type pump-oxygenator.

 Nazih Zuhdi performed the first total intentional hemodilution open-heart surgery on Terry Gene Nix, age 7, on 25 February 1960 at Mercy Hospital in Oklahoma City.
 The operation was a success; however, Nix died three years later.
 In March 1961, Zuhdi, Carey, and Greer performed open-heart surgery on a child, aged 3 1/2, using the total intentional hemodilution machine.

 Modern beating-heart surgery

 In the early 1990s, surgeons began to perform off-pump coronary artery bypass, done without cardiopulmonary bypass.
 In these operations, the heart continues beating during surgery, but is stabilized to provide an almost still work area in which to connect a conduit vessel that bypasses a blockage.
-The conduit vessel that is often used is the Saphenous vein.
-This vein is harvested using a technique known as endoscopic vessel harvesting (EVH).
+The conduit vessel that is often used is the saphenous vein.
+This vein is harvested using a technique known as endoscopic vein harvesting (EVH).